 When the university welcomed Hawkins and his fellow students 50 years ago, campus also looked quite a bit different from the grounds that students and faculty see out their windows today.
 There were few buildings – so few that the Criminal Justice program was housed on the second floor of a nearby apartment complex and course registration was held at the USF indoor swimming pool.

 “They had these bulletin boards all the way around the pool and students would pick their classes out,” says Hawkins, who signed up for courses titled Survey of the Criminal Justice System and Nature of Crime that quarter.
 “Someone would markup which classes were still left, and you’d write down your choices and hand it in at the end.”

-The Criminal Justice program was available to students that year thanks to its founders – the “big three,” which included faculty members William Blount, PhD, Mitchell Silverman, PhD, and Manuel Vega, PhD.
+The Criminal Justice program was available to students that year thanks to its founders – the “big three,” which included faculty members William Blount, PhD, the late Mitchell Silverman, PhD, and the late Manuel Vega, PhD.
 The trio had spent the previous few years developing the Criminal Justice program from a series of research institutes, securing research grants, and building the innovative curriculum.
 While many Criminal Justice programs across the country offered bachelor of science degrees, they decided to create USF’s program as a bachelor of arts program to offer students an opportunity to take more courses in arts and humanities.

 “We also insisted that our curriculum prepared the students for what was coming next,” says Blount.
 “Whether they were going on for a master’s degree and doctorate for an academic career or they were going to go out to a professional career in something like law enforcement, corrections, pre-law, or juvenile justice, we wanted to make sure our curriculum prepared them so they had some idea of what they were getting into.”